trmazi/PyMania/README.md

 Here's some important documentation about how I intend on doing things.

 ## Game Data
-Game data is stored as JSON
+Game data is stored as JSON.
 Here's the test V1 structure.

 ### Song Library